Updated: Helpful COVID-19 Resources:

 TINYpulse is headquartered in Seattle, Washington at the United States epicenter for Coronavirus / COVID-19.

-For any organization that chooses to continue their subscription beyond 3 months, TINYpulse will donate 10% of the annual subscription to the COVID-19 Solidarity Response Fund for WHO on their behalf.
+For any organization that chooses to continue their subscription beyond the free period, TINYpulse will donate 10% of the annual subscription to the COVID-19 Solidarity Response Fund for WHO on their behalf.

 We implemented a remote / WFH policy starting last week and expect this will extend for weeks.